mehrdadbakhtiari/adVNTR/README.md

     - You can also download and use [vntr_data_genic_loci.zip](https://cseweb.ucsd.edu/~mbakhtia/adVNTR/vntr_data_genic_loci.zip) for 158522 VNTRs in hg19 that results in having much longer running time.
     - Alternatively you can download the BED file for gene-proximal VNTRs [gene_proximal_vntrs.bed](https://drive.google.com/file/d/1DetpBQySPNe2YAJa4FsjHn9qiRNS3wEV/view?usp=share_link) for VNTRs in GRCh38.
+    - The VNTR coordinates (GRCh38) utilized for GIAB TR benchmarking can be downloaded from [this link](https://drive.google.com/file/d/1FCk4HeXQMBiwnXeLucmIgSrz2qcmEcts/view?usp=drive_link).

 Alternatively, you can add model for custom VNTR.
 See [Add Custom VNTR](http://advntr.readthedocs.io/en/latest/tutorial.html#add-custom-vntr-label) for more information about training models for custom VNTRs.